deepchecks/deepchecks/docs/source/user-guide/key_concepts.rst

 Each check enables you to inspect a specific aspect of your data and models.
-They are the basic building block of the deepchecks package, covering all kinds of common issues, such as: PerformanceOverfit, DataSampleLeakage, SingleFeatureContribution, DataDuplicates, and :ref:`many more checks <examples/checks>`.
+They are the basic building block of the deepchecks package, covering all kinds of common issues, such as: PerformanceOverfit, DataSampleLeakage, SingleFeatureContribution, DataDuplicates, and :ref:`many more checks <examples-check-demonstrations>`.
 Each check can have two types of results:

 #.
 A visual result meant for display (e.g. a figure or a table).